 Upon divorce, IRAs are generally considered the sole property of the original owner.
 However, if you make contributions to your IRA from your earnings during the course of your marriage, your spouse will be entitled to a proportionate amount of IRA assets.
 The exact distribution amount is subject to state laws.

-IRA funds can be transferred tax-free from one spouse to another by a written divorce decree, but if you are the recipient of IRA funds you can be held responsible for a 20 percent federal income tax unless you ask your IRA trustee to roll the transferred funds into your own IRA.
+IRA funds can be transferred tax-free from one spouse to another by a written divorce decree.
+But if you're the recipient of IRA funds, you can be held responsible for a 20 percent federal income tax unless you ask your IRA trustee to roll the funds into your own IRA.

-For married couples, filing separate tax returns is incredibly costly, so if you and your spouse can agree to continue to file jointly until the divorce is final, you will save yourself a lot of money.
-However, be cautious because if your spouse incurs tax liabilities and penalties, you will be jointly liable.
+For married couples, filing separate tax returns is incredibly costly, so if you and your spouse can agree to continue to file jointly until the divorce is final, you'll save yourself a lot of money.
+However, be cautious because if your spouse incurs tax liabilities and penalties, you'll be jointly liable.

-Unless there's a court decree stipulating otherwise, the custodial parent is entitled to the dependency exemption.
-However, the custodial parent can release the exemption by filing IRS Form 8332.
+Unless there's a court decree stipulating otherwise, the custodial parent is entitled to the dependency exemption (which can be released through IRS Form 8332).
 Only the custodial parent may take the child care credit, but both parents may able to deduct medical expenses, regardless of custody.

 Your Estate Plan

 In some states like Ohio, statutes provide for automatic revocation of any estate plan provisions that mention your former spouse.
 Be sure to check the applicable laws in your state and make any necessary changes or you may find yourself unintentionally leaving property and assets to your former spouse.

-If you are dealing with tax issues and estate planning questions during your divorce, you'll want the assistance of specialized attorney.
+If you're dealing with tax issues and estate planning questions during your divorce, you'll want the assistance of a specialized attorney.
 A divorce attorney can help you make any necessary alterations to your estate documents such as wills, trusts, and property deeds.
 A skilled attorney can also assist with child care and custody arrangements.
 Find a local, experienced divorce attorney today.